mcmire/dotfiles/README.md

     mv ~/.vim ~/.vim.old
     mv ~/.vimrc ~/.vimrc.old

-Next, run the install script that comes bundled with this repo.
+Next, you will want to run the script that comes bundled with this repo.
 Since you forked the repo, it's best that you install all of the files here as symlinks.
-This will allow you to edit them through your forked repo location.
+This will allow you to edit them through your forked repo location:

-    script/install --link
+    bin/manage install --dry-run

+This will tell you what would have been installed, but not actually do anything.
+If everything looks good and makes sense here, then run:

+    bin/manage install

 ### Post-installation